 In the past very few Tour players used mallets.
 However, that has changed significantly over the past 5 or so years.
-With the advent of mallet putters with a slight toe hang, these have become even more popular and as of March 2019 are used by 6 of the top 10 official golf world rankings (OGWR) tour players in 2019.
+With the advent of mallet putters with a slight toe hang, these have become even more popular and were used by 6 of the top 10 official golf world rankings (OGWR) tour players in 2019.
 These putters are used by these 6 players: Taylormade Spider/Spider X (John Rahm, Rory McIlroy, Dustin Johnson), Odyssey O-Works Red (Xander Schauffele), Scotty Cameron Phantom (Justin Thomas, ), and Axis1 Rose (Justin Rose).

 This is Taylormade's evolution of the Spider Tour putter that has been so popular for many years.
 Used by many tour pros including Rory, Dustin, Jason Day and John Rahm, the Spiders are the most well know and recognizable putters on the professional tours.